sowmah/Grocery-Store-Application/README.md

 Features

-Product Management: Add, update, and delete products in the inventory.
+- Product Management: Add, update, and delete products in the inventory.
-Order Processing: Manage customer orders efficiently.
+- Order Processing: Manage customer orders efficiently.
-Detailed Order Tracking: View and manage order details.
+- Detailed Order Tracking: View and manage order details.
-Responsive Design: User-friendly and compatible with various devices.
+- Responsive Design: User-friendly and compatible with various devices.
-Secure Database Integration: Ensures safe and efficient data handling using MySQL
+- Secure Database Integration: Ensures safe and efficient data handling using MySQL

 Technologies Used

-Backend :
+- Backend :
--Python
+  Python
   Flask/Django for server-side operations.
   Custom modules for database connection and functionality.
   MySQL for database management.

-Frontend :
+- Frontend :
   HTML, CSS, Bootstrap for styling and layout.
   JavaScript and jQuery for dynamic interactions